- Things to Know

 - Keratosis pilaris creates the appearance of gooseflesh, goose bumps, or chicken skin.

-- Keratosis pilaris is seen in patients with other dry skin conditions and atopic dermatitis.
+- Keratosis pilaris may appear in patients with dry skin conditions and atopic dermatitis.

-- Keratosis pilaris is not curable, but it may become less noticeable with time.
+- Keratosis pilaris is not curable but spontaneously improves over time.

 - Keratosis pilaris generally requires ongoing maintenance therapy.

 Keratosis pilaris is a very common skin disorder that affects people of all ages.
 Keratosis pilaris is a benign condition characterized by numerous small, rough, red, or tan bumps primarily around hair follicles on the upper arms, legs, buttocks, and sometimes cheeks.
 Keratosis pilaris creates a "goose bumps," "gooseflesh," or "chicken skin" appearance.
 Keratosis pilaris may be cosmetically displeasing, but it is medically entirely harmless.
 Keratosis pilaris is common in otherwise healthy people.

 Typically, keratosis pilaris patients present with a scattered, patchy rash composed of very small red or tan bumps.
 Anywhere from 10 to hundreds of very small slightly rough bumps produce a fine sandpaper-like texture.
 Some of the bumps may be slightly red or have an accompanying light-red halo, indicating inflammation.

 Sometimes, a small, coiled hair gets trapped beneath the rough bump.
 Patients may complain of a rough texture and an irregular cosmetic appearance of the skin.
 The cheeks may appear pink, red, flushed, and studded with very small (pinpoint) bumps.

 Anyone can get keratosis pilaris.
 Although it commonly affects children and adolescents, many adults also have keratosis pilaris.

 - Sex: Females seem to get keratosis pilaris more often than males.